SE Palmeiras: 2000 – Four finals disputed

-2000s - Difficult years
+2000s – Difficult years

-Parmalat's sponsorship ended in 2000, leaving the club in dire straits.
-After an inconsistent season in 2001, with the biggest achievement reaching the 2001 Copa Libertadores semifinals, where they were defeated by Boca Juniors, the club had a dreadful year in 2002 and was relegated to the Campeonato Brasileiro Série B. Palmeiras won Série B the following year, returning to Série A in 2004.
+Parmalat's sponsorship ended in 2000, leaving Palmeiras in dire straits.
+After reaching the 2001 Copa Libertadores semi-finals (where they lost to the Boca Juniors), the club had a bad 2002 season that ended in relegation to the Série B, but immediately returned in 2004.

 The 2004 and 2005 seasons were rather successful, with the team finishing in 4th both years and qualifying for the Libertadores in 2005 and 2006.
 Palmeiras was eliminated by rivals São Paulo in the Round of 16 in both years.

-In 2007, Palmeiras legend Edmundo played his last season for the club, just missing out on the top 4 in Série A in the final game of the season.
+In 2007, Edmundo played his last season for the club, just missing out on the top 4 in Série A in the final game of the season.

 In 2008, Palmeiras arrived at a sponsorship agreement with Traffic, a sports marketing agency.
 The club made big investments on new players and Vanderlei Luxemburgo.
 This new strategy paid dividends as Palmeiras won their 22nd Paulista Championship, capped off with a 5–0 victory over Ponte Preta in the second leg of the final.
 Palmeiras finished 4th in the Campeonato Brasileiro, which qualified them for the 2009 edition of the Copa Libertadores.

 Allianz Parque

 The year of 2008 also marked the beginning of the planning phase for a new stadium for the club, as well as remodeling the social club, to prepare Palmeiras for the club's centenary year in 2014.
 The planned arena is now known as Allianz Parque.

 In 2009, the club reached the quarterfinals of Copa Libertadores, eventually losing to Uruguayan side Nacional on away goals.

 In the same season, Palmeiras came close to winning the Brazilian League, but political problems inside the club caused internal turmoil and affected on-field performances, and Palmeiras finished the season in fifth place.

-From 2010 to 2014, Palmeiras played its home matches in the municipal Pacaembu Stadium, as the previous home ground Palestra Itália Stadium was demolished to accommodate the club's new arena.
+From 2010 to 2014, Palmeiras played its home matches in the municipal Pacaembu, as the Estádio Palestra Itália was demolished.

-2012 Copa do Brasil: Undefeated Winners
+2012: Copa do Brasil and relegation

 In 2012, Palmeiras won the Copa do Brasil for the second time, beating Coritiba in the final.
 Led by manager Luiz Felipe Scolari and captained by midfielder Marcos Assunção, Palmeiras did not suffer a defeat in the entire tournament.

-Relegation and promotion

 Less than three months after winning the Copa do Brasil, Scolari would leave the club due to poor performances in the league.
 He was replaced by Gilson Kleina, the manager of Ponte Preta, but the team failed to improve its performances and was relegated to the Campeonato Brasileiro Série B for the second time in its history after a draw against Flamengo on November 18, 2012.